Oussama1997/Oussama1997-contactmanager-api/README.md

-Contact Manager is a web-based application built using Spring Boot, PostgreSQL, and a simple HTML/CSS/JavaScript frontend.
+Contact Manager is a web-based application built using Spring Boot, PostgreSQL, and Angular.
 It provides an efficient way to manage contact details with full CRUD operations.
 Users can add, update, view, and delete contacts easily through a clean interface.
 The backend ensures fast performance, secure data handling, and reliable data storage.

 Key Features:
 - Add new contacts